Basil Beazley

-Basil Saunders Beazley (1913-1943) was a male rower who competed for England.
+Basil Saunders Beazley (29 October 1913 – 10 July 1943) was a male rower who competed for England.

 Rowing career

-Beazley represented England and won a gold medal in the eights at the 1938 British Empire Games in Sydney, New South Wales, Australia.
+Beazley represented England and won a gold medal in the eight at the 1938 British Empire Games in Sydney, Australia.
+He rowed for the London Rowing Club.

 Personal life

 He was an electrical engineer by trade and lived in Newport Road, Cardiff during 1938.
 He was killed during World War II, in 1943 when serving as a Major with the Royal Engineers and is buried at the Syracuse War Cemetery in Sicily.